SD Card Video Recovery Basics

 How to Recover Deleted Videos From Malfunctioning SD Card

-This section provides valuable insights into the frequent SD Card issues and some quick fixes for a seamless recovery.
+This section provides valuable insights into the frequent SD card issues and some quick fixes for a seamless recovery.
 Some of the following tips may not be “fully-fledged” recovery techniques.
 However, you never know: You might find your lucky charm here.

-Issue #1: Your device Isn’t recognizing the SD Card
+Your Device Isn’t Recognizing the SD Card

-At times, your device (DSLR, PC, or Android) refuses to acknowledge the presence of an SD Card.
+At times, your device (DSLR, PC, or Android) refuses to acknowledge the presence of an SD card.
 In this case, check out the following hacks:

-Hack #1: Try an external card reader
+Method 1: Try an external card reader

-- There’s a high possibility that your system’s stock SD Card reader is malfunctioning.
-To confirm this possibility, try to access another SD Card.
-If this new card works, then the issue is with your SD Card.
+- There’s a high possibility that your system’s stock SD card reader is malfunctioning.
+To confirm this possibility, try to access another SD card.
+If this new card works, then the issue is with your SD card.

 - However, if the new card isn’t recognized either, try using an external card reader to recover your video files.

-- Meanwhile, consult an authorized service provider for repairing your built-in SD Card reader.
+- Meanwhile, consult an authorized service provider for repairing your built-in SD card reader.

-When you insert an SD Card, Windows automatically assigns a drive letter to the storage device.
+When you insert an SD card, Windows automatically assigns a drive letter to the storage device.

-Sometimes, the letter assigned to an SD Card already belongs to another device.
+Sometimes, the letter assigned to an SD card already belongs to another device.
 Here’s a no-brainer approach for assigning a new letter to your SD card.

 Slide the lock switch upwards to unlock the SD card.
 Now, you will be able to save or delete videos on your SD card.

-Here’s how you can run Chkdsk (check desk):
+Here’s how you can run chkdsk (check desk):

 - Search for cmd in the Windows start menu.